On this page:

 See Installing Agent Tools for installation instructions.

-Plugin dependencies are present on both the server and agent side: some components are separated from the core into separate bundled plugins: Ant runner, IDEA runner, .NET runners, JUnit, and TestNG support.If you need some functionality of one of these plugins, use the plugin dependencies feature.
+Some components are separated from the core into separate bundled plugins: Ant runner, IDEA runner, .NET runners, JUnit and TestNG support.If you need some functionality of one of these plugins, use the plugin dependencies feature.

 To use plugin dependencies, add the`dependencies` tag into the plugin xml descriptor: